Local-first builder utility: DriftCheck by A2ZAI

 MVP workflow now live

-`A2ZAI Checks` now supports both manual scorecard runs and automatic GitHub App webhook runs on connected pull requests.
-Builders can connect a repo, let PR activity trigger Checks automatically, and still run starter packs manually when they want to test a different workflow.
+`DriftCheck` now supports both manual scorecard runs and automatic GitHub App webhook runs on connected pull requests.
+Builders can connect a repo, let PR activity trigger checks automatically, and still run starter packs manually when they want to test a different workflow.
+Packs can evaluate actual case outputs with heuristic rules and, when configured, execute OpenAI-backed comparisons directly from the YAML pack.

 First real workflow